 - A product that can be sold credibly at a wide range of prices

 - A strong relationship between buyer and seller

 - A very competitive marketplace.

 3.1 How to Discount a Product the Right Way

 You probably already know that product discounts are one of the most effective marketing strategies.

 But have you ever thought that it can also create delays and lost sales if presented to customers in the wrong way?

 Let me explain it to you.

-Once again, I have an amazing example from the article called “The Psychology of Pricing: Making Prices Tick”, which were published in Product Management Journal (and, unfortunately, it’s not available anymore).
+Once again, I have an amazing example from the article called “The Psychology of Pricing: Making Prices Tick”, which was published in Product Management Journal (and, unfortunately, it’s not available anymore).